-E.M.
-Forster’s novels continue to be read and loved around the world.
-However, his final full-length book, a biography of his great-aunt Marianne Thornton, has been largely overlooked by critics and forgotten by readers since its publication in 1956.
-That’s a shame, as it shows that Forster was a brilliant writer of nonfiction too.
-It connects themes familiar from his fiction – including a home loved and lost, forbidden passions, second chances – and its final section is the only published memoir he ever published of his own young life.
-‘Prayers Before Plenty’, my essay on this fascinating book, appears in Issue 58 of Slightly Foxed: The Real Reader’s Quarterly They have kindly given permission for me to reprint it here.
+- E.M.
+Forster’s novels continue to be read and loved around the world, but his final full-length book, Marianne Thornton 1797-1887.
+A Domestic Biography (London, Edward Arnold, 1956) has been largely forgotten by readers since its first publication.
+That’s a shame, as this book connects and develops themes familiar from Forster’s fiction, including the loss of a beloved home, forbidden passions and second chances; and the last section is a moving memoir about his own young life.
+‘Prayers Before Plenty’, my essay about this fascinating book, appears in Issue 58 of Slightly Foxed: The Real Reader’s Quarterly.
+They have kindly given permission for me to reprint it here.

 Prayers before Plenty Ann Kennedy Smith